sophialai123/TaskManager/README.md

 # TaskManager
 1. About Project
-    - TaskManager is a responsive web app to help users to organise tasks based on their task status.
-This project has used JavaScript localStorage, that means user data has been saved on the browser even after refreshing the page.
+    - TaskManager is an Object Oriented Programming web app to help users to organise tasks based on their task status.
+This project has used JavaScript localStorage, that means user data has been saved on the browser even after refreshing the page..

 ---